hsbobeck/food-analyzer/README.md

 TO RUN:

-To run our final user interface, one must install the necessary Python packages and then run the python file food-analyzer/application/main.py.
+To run the user interface, run the python file food-analyzer/application/main.py.

 NECESSARY PREREQUISITE:

-In order for our final user interface to function, ensure first that the trained models are in the /models/ directory.
+In order for our user interface to function, ensure first that the trained models are in the /models/ directory.
 If they are missing, they were likely too large to upload to the given hosting service and must be re-created using the .ipynb notebook files used for training in the /notebooks/ directory.

 **For more information, see [paper.pdf](report/paper.pdf)**